-ALA's governance practice statements outline the roles, duties and relationship of the Board, Executive Director, committees and staff in great detail.
-These statements are reviewed and amended from time to time by the Board of Directors.
+ALA policies and governance practice statements Outline the roles, duties and relationship of the Board, Executive Director, committees and staff.
+These statements are reviewed and amended by the Board of Directors.

 Another helpful resource is an article authored by Susan S. Radwan, CAE, titled "Relationship-Building."
 This article, published in the January/February 2015 edition of Associations Now, outlines these five basic dos and don'ts: